hhoeflin/mkreports/docs/final/docs/images.md

     fig, ax = plt.subplots()
     ax.plot([1, 2, 3, 4], [1, 4, 2, 3])
+    p.Image(fig)

     ```

+---

 ### Plotnine

+=== "Content"

     Any plots created by `plotnine` can be included directly.
 The code below
     is from the beginner example of the library.

-=== "Content"

     ![](images_store/image-41a828f4fba906604a976d3f9ad1138a.png)

 === "Code"

-    ```python title="images.py" linenums="62"
+    ```python title="/home/hhoeflin/projects/mkreports/docs/staging/images.py" linenums="59"
-    p.add(
+    p.Raw(
         """
         Any plots created by `plotnine` can be included directly.
 The code below is from the beginner example of the library.
         """
     )

-    pn_image = p.md.Image(
+    p.Image(
         ggplot(mtcars, aes("wt", "mpg", color="factor(gear)"))
         + geom_point()
         + stat_smooth(method="lm")
         + facet_wrap("~gear"),
     )

     ```

+---

 ### Seaborn

+=== "Content"

     Another well known option is Seaborn.
 The interface is similar to the
     ones before.
 Under the hood, the `figure` attribute of the seaborn plot is
     accessed and saved in the same fashion as for matplotlib.

-=== "Content"

     ![](images_store/image-c3fb8cb2918f73795ffbae41eb5404ae.png)

 === "Code"

-    ```python title="images.py" linenums="79"
+    ```python title="/home/hhoeflin/projects/mkreports/docs/staging/images.py" linenums="74"
     p.add(
         """
         Another well known option is Seaborn.
 The interface is similar to the